 Rising Home Prices Bring Bigger Down Payments

 Like much of the Pacific Northwest, home prices in Oregon have risen sharply over the last couple of years.
 This is largely due to an imbalance between supply and demand.
 There are a lot of buyers entering the market, but not enough homes to go around.
-As a result, house values are climbing.
+As a result, house values have climbed.

-This trend also results in larger down payments for Oregon home buyers.
+This trend has also resulted in larger down payments for Oregon home buyers.
 After all, the down payment is generally measured as a percentage of house value.
-So rising prices lead to larger upfront investments.
+So an increase in price leads to larger upfront investments.
 Home buyers, particularly those with limited funds, are always on the hunt for a low down payment mortgage solution.
 And the Federal Housing Administration loan program is one such option.

 What You Might Pay When Using an FHA Loan

-According to the real estate information company Zillow, the median home value for Oregon rose to around $313,000 in September 2017.
-That was an increase of roughly 10% over the some month a year earlier.
+According to the real estate information company Zillow, the median home value for Oregon rose to around $372,800 as of July 2020.
+That was an increase of roughly 3.5% over the some month a year earlier.

 The FHA loan program requires Oregon home buyers to make a down payment of at least 3.5% of the purchase price or appraised value, whichever is less.
 This means the minimum required investment for a median-priced home in the state would be around $14,090 (because 402,573 x .035 = 14,090).

 Some home buyers in Oregon choose to put down 20% when buying house, to avoid having to pay for mortgage insurance.
 But here, you’re looking at a much larger upfront investment.
 A 20% down payment for a median-priced house in Oregon would come to $74,560, which is cost-prohibitive for a lot of borrowers.

 That’s what makes the FHA loan program a good alternative.
 It’s a lower down payment mortgage strategy.